Sistema de gestión de distribuidores para Nigeria y otros mercados africanos

 A distributor management system (DMS) is software that manages the flow of orders, stock, claims, and payments between a brand, its distributors, and retailers.
 In African markets like Nigeria, Kenya, and Ghana, both the brand-to-distributor and distributor-to-retailer legs matter because traditional trade dominates retail and distributor networks are fragmented.

-What is the difference between Primary DMS and Secondary DMS?
+What is the difference between primary DMS and secondary DMS?

 How does a DMS solve fragmented distribution in Africa?